dwcares/RealTimeWeb-HOL/README.md

  ````

 4. This will walk through a tutorial, keep all the defaults by repeatedly hitting enter.
-5. List the folders contents contents and open the package file
+5. List the folders contents and open the package file

  ````
  > dir